nginyc/rafiki/docs/index.rst

 For *Model Developers*, they can:

-- Contribute to Rafiki's pool of model templates
+- Contribute to SingaAuto's pool of model templates

-Check out :ref:`quick-setup` to deploy/develop Rafiki on your machine, and/or :ref:`quick-start` to use a deployed instance of Rafiki.
+Check out :ref:`quick-setup` to deploy/develop SingaAuto on your machine, and/or :ref:`quick-start` to use a deployed instance of SingaAuto.

 Index